arexbold/TripleBondChallenge/README.md

 - Class system for randomized stats.
 Randomize between 8 different classes with additional smart randomization.
 Less "useless" mons compared to vanilla randomization.
 - Removed moves and abilities to better adjust for challenge.
 - Added HMs to the randomized move pool.
+- Static encounters instead of wild encounters for ease of use.
 - 30 Nest Balls at the beginning.
 - You can now catch up to 4 mons (from 11 mons available) before the rival.
-This includes a fishing spot in New Bark.
-- The first 3 grasses now have only level 5s.
-- Equalized the wild grass rates to be even between all mons.
-(It's not perfect unfortunately)
 - You are unable to use the lab for healing but will get healed right before you start the Rival battle.
 - Changed the intro so that everything is done as soon you leave the lab.
 No more walking for 2 mins.
 The 1st 3 routes with Pokemon are all connected to each other by rooms.
 Starting up a run is quick.
 - No longer need an HM friend.